 Install Google Analytics via Google Tag Manager

-- Choose your firing triggers.
-For a basic Google Analytics implementation, select ‘All Pages’.
-This means that the Google Analytics tag will fire, or execute, on every page of your site.
+- Select firing triggers.
+The most common implementation is to select All Pages.
+This means that the Analytics tag will execute on every page of your site.

-Choose Create Tag.
+- Choose Create Tag.
 Now you are ready to preview, debug, and publish this tag.

 This basic tag configuration enables Google Analytics to generate pageview reports.
 You will receive data such as the number of users visiting your site, pages viewed, time spent on the site, the bounce rate, incoming traffic sources, and goal conversions.